 - Augment working capital (term loan or line of credit)

 Currently, there are fee reductions and waivers for Veterans depending upon the loan type requested and also for certain SBA loans less than $150,000.
 Please consult with one of our Commercial Loan Officers if you’d like to learn more.

 SBA loan programs available (the links below will take you to the SBA’s website):

 - 7(a) Loan Program – This program is best suited for customers looking to purchase or refinance equipment, purchase or refinance owner-occupied commercial real estate, make leasehold improvements, consolidate business debt, finance a business acquisition, term working capital, or even start a business.
 Typically, these loans last between 5-25 years depending on the loan purpose.
 Loan amount up to $5,000,000.

-- CDC / 504 Loan Program – The CDC/504 program was designed for long-term, fixed-rate financing with lower equity injection requirements.
-These funds are typically used to buy or construct owner-occupied commercial real estate or even to acquire long-life fixed assets for expansion or modernization of existing commercial real estate.
+- 504 Loan Program – The SBA 504 program was designed for long-term, fixed-rate financing with lower equity injection requirements.
+These funds are typically used to buy, construct or refinance owner-occupied commercial real estate or even to acquire long-life fixed assets for expansion or modernization of existing commercial real estate.
 Normally, these loans are structured with First Utah Bank covering 50% of the total project costs, the borrower covering 10% of the total project costs, and the SBA covering the remaining 40% of the total project costs.
 Projects larger than those allowed by the SBA 7(a) Loan Program may be accommodated through this program.